cronokirby/hugo-blog/content/posts/Notes-on-Ripple.md

     2 --- server
     3 --- server
 {{</mermaid/diagram>}}
-We have one big central server, responsible for most of the work.
+We have the big central server, responsible for most of the work.
 When a client wants to send a message to the network, it sends a message to the server, and the server in turn propogates that message to everyone else.
 This organisation has a few advantages: